-The School of Humanities, Languages & Social Sciences is home to 1,700 students from over 60 countries and offers a uniquely diverse range of learning options for those interested in the areas of English, modern languages, politics and contemporary history, and sociology and criminology.
+The School of Humanities, Languages & Social Sciences is home to students from many countries and offers a uniquely diverse range of learning options for those interested in the areas of modern languages.

 We offer a creative and supportive learning environment that encourages all students to reach their full potential.
 With a commitment to research-informed teaching, students have the opportunity to choose from a range of innovative modules reflecting the latest developments in our disciplines.
-The enthusiasm of our teaching staff and intellectually stimulating curricula have both been recognised in NSS 2011 where a number of our programmes achieved an overall satisfaction rate of more than 90%.
+The skills of our teaching staff at explaining things and the quality of the learning resources we provide are among the key features recognised in NSS 2013 where a number of our courses achieved an overall satisfaction rate of more than 80%.